|Australian Harness Racing Rules 151-174|

 (2) If the Stewards form the opinion referred to in sub-rule (1) and are further of the opinion that the driver could or should have taken steps to prevent any of the specified events occurring and failed to do so, the driver is guilty of an offence.Whips

-156. (1) (a) A driver shall only use a whip of a design and specification approved by the Controlling Body.
+156. (1) (a) A driver shall only use and be in possession of a whip approved by the Controlling Body.

 (b) A whip, once approved:-